xhkocatepe/nodejs-rest-travel/README.md

 ```

-* **`trips/vehicleModelYears`** Clients can access the number of trips with grouped by vehicle model year.
+* `GET` **`trips/vehicleModelYears`** Clients can access the number of trips with grouped by vehicle model year.
 It is the same above the trips which are started in a strictred region  by a point and a radius.

 -- **query parameters**:
 ```